Skanthasishanth/EXNO-4-DS/README.md

 # RESULT:

-Thus feature scaling and feature selection has been executed succesfully.
+Thus feature scaling and feature selection has been executed successfully.